US Virgin Islands Travel Guides

 - Magens Bay on St. Thomas – this mile-long stretch of white sand is a must-see in the US Virgin Islands, and one of the best things to do in St. Thomas.

-- Buck Island near St. Croix – explore the vibrant reefs of the marine sanctuary before exploring the equally as stunning beach
+- Buck Island near St. Croix – explore the vibrant reefs of the marine sanctuary before exploring the equally as stunning beach, one of the best things to do on St. Croix.

 - Snorkeling on St. John – the beaches of St. John’s north shore feature crystal blue water and pristine coral reefs, making for one of the best things to do in St. John.